Council Administered Grants

 Eligible Applicants:

-- Tribes, meaning a federally recognized tribal government (for HHAP Rounds 3 and 4)
+• Tribes, meaning a federally recognized tribal government (beginning with HHAP Round 3)

 Tribal HHAP Grants Program

-Flexible funding is available for federally recognized tribes in California for culturally responsive and innovative strategies that best meet the needs of tribal communities in their goals to prevent and end homelessness; $20 million was dispersed in 2022, and another $20 million will be allocated in 2023.
+Flexible funding is available for federally recognized tribes in California for culturally responsive and innovative strategies that best meet the needs of tribal communities in their goals to prevent and end homelessness; $20 million was dispersed in 2022, $20 million was dispersed in 2023, and another $20 million will be made available in 2024.

 Encampment Resolution Funding (ERF) Program